 The chart provides the percentage spread nationally salaries for permanent IT Director over 6 months:

 The chart provides the London and home county based salaries across a 6-month period as a percentage spread for all roles coming under permanent IT Director

 Available market information suggests that over the past 6 months the average salary for positions advertised nationally as an IT Director is £70,800 rising from £69,350 in June.
 The average salary for the region is higher than the national average, sitting at £75,000 per annum currently.

-Currently there are 24 vacancies for an IT Director approaching or slight beyond this level within EC and adjacent postcode.
+Currently there are 24 vacancies for an IT Director approaching or slight beyond this level within EC and adjacent postcodes.
 4 appear to be industry aligned with your sector.
 2 of the vacancies are paying a salary over £80,000 per annum.

 General IT function overview:

 The application rate of credible candidates is fair.
 Across an entire IT department there are high levels of employment.
 The market is currently in the favour of the quality candidate, with demand being higher than available supply.
 This is putting some (gentle) upwards pressure on salaries/rates to successfully fill positions.
 Low end salaries are increasing slowing with a large pool of entry level candidates.
 The minimum graduate salary is approximately £22,000 in London.
 Specialist skill set salaries and rates are rising rapidly.

 These have a good application rate, with salaries seeing no notable increase in the past 6 months.
 Senior roles are obviously limited in number and often appealing.
 There is a vast layer of people looking to step up.
 This volume helps contain expectations for general positions, though expect a premium for proven quality or a technical specialty.